 Are you a fan of eggs and avocado?
 Try a microwavable 5 minute Easy Cheesy Rice Omelet and stuff mashed avocado inside or place slices on top.
+Alternatively, why not combine avocado with Fried Egg on Rice?
 If you like to make your breakfast ahead of time, heat up a slice of this Brown Rice Frittata with Bacon and Edamame while you cut into your fresh avocado to serve on the side.

 Slice it up and toss into a salad, mash it into a dressing for grain bowls or find how this fruit works best for you in these easy lunch ideas you can make in under 10 minutes.

 Power up your average salad lunch with hearty grains like rice and quinoa, avocado, veggies and protein!
 Make your own Avocado Chicken Power Salad with protein-packed quinoa and chicken, or an Asian-inspired Chicken and Broccoli Slaw Salad with Minute® Ready to Serve Multi-Grain Medley.

 Give yourself plenty of fuel to finish the rest of the day with this meat free California Grain Bowl using brown rice, quinoa and chickpeas.

 Pairing perfectly with vegetables and zesty dressings, this fruit is ideal for quick grain bowls and salads.
 Make a vegetarian Mexican Cobb Salad using Minute® Ready to Serve Cilantro Lime Rice and Italian dressing.
 Or try a Chimichurri Tuna Salad with store-bought herbed chimichurri and canned tuna.
 No need to reheat these rice salads after they are tossed together.
 They are great for bringing to the office or for a lunch on the go.